Season Balk Ratings

 constructed my own injury chart.
 Before each game I roll 2 dice and the

-must sit that game.
-I have one for each team so the Twins' opponents will
+me which player(s) must sit that game.
+I have one for each team so the

-have to sit down key players on occasion too.
-So far it's working pretty
+Twins' opponents will have to sit down key players on occasion too.
+So far

 Options for injury plagues -